-One of the main provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act is the forbearance of all federal student loans, as well as 0% interest on those loans until Sep.
+One of the main provisions of the Coronavirus Aid, Relief, and Economic Security (CARES) Act was payment forbearance for all federal student loans, as well as 0% interest on those loans until Sept.
 30, 2020.
-That means you won’t have to pay anything until that date, nor will any interest accrue until then.
-Despite these obvious benefits for student loan borrowers, there are a number of other stipulations in the CARES Act that aid these Americans, in addition to other preexisting programs.
-Work with a financial advisor to build a financial plan that incorporates your student loan payments.
+That meant no payments were due until that date and there would be no accrued interest until then.
+Despite these obvious benefits for student loan borrowers, there were a number of other stipulations in the CARES Act that aided these Americans, in addition to other pre-existing programs.

 Federal Student Loan Forbearance and Zero Interest